rafaelkaufmann/opencontract/README.md

 * Links between contracts (eg, notion that "party A is required to be a signer of contract Y" within contract body X).
 * Text version as arbitrary documents with metadata.
 * Better sandbox for deserializing and running contract functions (maybe forcibly turn into ES6 modules and use Loader?).
-* Flesh out Party, Registry and Peer.
+* Flesh out Party, Registry, Peer, Right.
 Specifically:
   * Party identity (in-registry UUIDs).
 Do we need a two-step generation procedure (IDs are vetoed by peers?)
   * Commit to WebRTC as transport.
 Possibly overkill, but automatically gives us NAT, etc. A switchboard seems inevitable no matter what.
   * Oracle service, including OracleStrategy interface and some example implementations.